The Grants-In-Aid Program

 The SPSSI Committee on Grants-in-Aid (GIA) wishes to support scientific research in social problem areas related to the basic interests and goals of SPSSI and particularly those that are not likely to receive support from traditional sources.
 The Committee especially encourages proposals involving (a) unique and timely research opportunities, (b) underrepresented institutions, graduate students, and junior scholars, (c) volunteer research teams, and (d) actual, not pilot, projects.
 Funds are not normally provided for travel to conventions, travel or living expenses while conducting research, stipends of principal investigators, costs associated with manuscript preparation, or the indirect costs of institutions.

-New!
-This year, SPSSI's Grants-in-Aid program will include a small number of grants earmarked especially in support of research related to SPSSI’s current policy priorities: interpersonal violence, marriage equality, and immigration reform.
+SPSSI's Grants-in-Aid program will continue to fund grants earmarked especially in support of research related to SPSSI’s current policy priorities: interpersonal violence, marriage equality, and immigration reform.
 Proposals within these priorities will receive special consideration, though submissions are not limited to these areas of focus.